Liquid error: Could not find asset snippets/wesupply.liquid

 Fast fashion has turned into the proverbial black sheep of the industry lately and with good reason.
 However, this hasn’t deterred a lot of its consumers to break away completely.
 Inditex, parent retail company to the likes of Zara among many more brands has made over $26.1billion in sales in 2018 alone.
-Stylish offerings with a speed to market like no other — fast fashion clearly has us hooked but when we get down to the brass tacks, it's not as glamorous as it may seem.
+Stylish offerings with a speed to market like no other — Fast Sustainable Fashion clearly has us hooked but when we get down to the brass tacks, it's not as glamorous as it may seem.

 Fast fashion is convenient and cheap but no one ever stops to think about why their t-shirts cost so less.
 In order to serve you clothing this cheap, it is evident that they need to be made at a fraction of the sum you pay for them.
 Many fast-fashion retailers outsource their manufacturing from countries like China, Bangladesh, Vietnam, and India where labour is cheap and not well regulated.
 Bangladesh relies heavily on sweatshops as 80-90% of their exports are from the textile industry.
 And yet, despite being a $29-billion industry, Bangladesh garment workers are only paid $0.35 an hour with 14-16 hour workdays in addition to working conditions that put them at risk.

 Labour isn’t the only cheap factor weighing in on that steal of a price tag — its the material used as well.
 Fast fashion retailers depend on synthetic fabrics like polyester, nylon, rayon and spandex, that are made available at bargain rates.
 These man-made fibres are created from synthesised chemicals that are derived from petrochemicals like crude oil making it a large cause for carbon emissions.
 Additionally, these fabrics are non-biodegradable, spending about 30 or more years in a landfill before they actually start to decompose.